-- (a) In establishing the amortization period for a nonconforming use, structure or parcel, the Planning Commission shall consider competent financial data such as the depreciation schedule attached to the owner's latest federal income tax return.
-Findings shall be made as to whether or not the balancing of the public interest and the request by the owner for continuance, alteration, or expansion of the nonconformity requires a deviation from the city's development standards. - (b) To grant an extension to the abatement period for a nonconformity, the Planning Commission shall find that an unreasonable hardship would otherwise be imposed on the property owner if such an extension were not granted.
+- (a) Abatement and Extension - (1) In establishing the amortization period for a nonconforming use, structure or parcel, the Planning Commission shall consider competent financial data such as the depreciation schedule attached to the owner's latest federal income tax return.
+Findings shall be made as to whether or not the balancing of the public interest and the request by the owner for continuance, alteration, or expansion of the nonconformity requires a deviation from the City's development standards. - (2) To grant an extension to the abatement period for a nonconformity, the Planning Commission shall find that an unreasonable hardship would otherwise be imposed on the property owner if such an extension were not granted.

-26-178 Conditions
+26-181 Conditions